EricFreeman/shit/README.md

 ![demo](http://i.imgur.com/vhaaHE6.gif)

 Spin up a server wherever just by typing `shit` into your console.
+Download the binary on the [releases](https://github.com/EricFreeman/shit/releases) page.

 Based on a [gist](https://gist.github.com/aksakalli/9191056) by [aksakalli](https://github.com/aksakalli).